StoneT2000/BC19/README.md

 ## Signal Encoding
 The values ...
 - 1 is reserved for units to tell other units with attacking abilities to go and attack the first known structure
+- 2,3 for castle to tell pilgrim to search for karbonite (2) or fuel (3)
+- 4 for pilgrim to tell castle it just gave out its fuel and karbonite and is ready to receive new instructions if needed
+- 5, ...
+5000 are for sending new target locations for preachers

 ## STRATEGIES